jaspervdv/DDSgone/README.md

 ![Filter Security](./Images/9_Lfilterlocation.JPG?raw=true "Filter Security")

-3. If succesful LFilter will notify you how many directories have been removed and that the window can be closed.
+3. If successfull LFilter will notify you how many directories have been removed and that the window can be closed.

 ![Filter Safe to Close](./Images/10_Lfiltersuccess.JPG?raw=true "Filter Safe to Close")